 This research examines the relationship between type of place and juvenile delinquency in

-an effort to extend knowledge about determinism or the
+an effort to extend knowledge about determinism or

-the negative consequences of exposure to urban environments.
+"urbanism," the negative consequences of exposure to urban environments.
 The

 theory is tested using two measures of type of place, six measures of urbanism,

 and three delinquency indexes.
 The results provide little support for the

 not predict urbanism.
 Urbanism does, however, prove to be a significant

-predictor of delinquency. -
+predictor of delinquency.